naccdata/nacc-attribute-deriver/docs/index.md

 | `latest` | Updates the value IF the current file's order date is AFTER the one already stored in the target `location` |
 | `min` | Updates the value IF the current value is less than the one already stored in the target `location`.
 Assumes values can be compared with the `<` operator, e.g. numbers. |
 | `max` | Updates the value IF the current value is greater than the one already stored in the target `location`.
 Assumes values can be compared with the `>` operator, e.g. numbers. |

+#### Rule Guards

+Ideally, all `_create_{func}` attributes have some notion of recognizing whether or not the `file.info` data it is looking at actually belongs to the file it is meant to curate.
+At the moment, this is accomplished by looking for key fields in the data and throwing an error if the key field is not found.
+For example, `UDSAttribute` looks for the `module` field and that it equals "UDS"; if that condition is not satisfied, an error is thrown.